oracle/opengrok/Debugging.md

 [![Tomcat server configuration](images/IDEA-Tomcat_deployment.png)](images/IDEA-Tomcat_deployment.png)

-Then it is possible to start Tomcat via IDEA in debug mode:
+Then it is possible to start Tomcat via IDEA in debug mode by clicking on the small green bug icon (in the left bottom corner):

 [![Tomcat server startup in debug mode](images/IDEA-Tomcat_start_debug.png)](images/IDEA-Tomcat_start_debug.png)

 Once the server is up, it should be possible to insert breakpoints into JSPs:

 [![activated breakpoint in JSP file](images/IDEA_JSP_breakpoint.png)](images/IDEA_JSP_breakpoint.png)

+The active breakpoints are marked by a little tickmark.

 #### Supply debug options to Tomcat directly